MissingDeadlines/iolite/iolite_docs/guides.rst

 IOLITE's C/C++ API offers the possibility to create highly modular engine and editor plugins in C, C++, or any other language that supports C bindings.

-.. warning:: The API documentation is provided via the header file itself.
+.. important:: The API documentation is provided via the header file itself.

-.. warning:: Native plugins are a feature of IOLITE PRO.
+.. important:: Native plugins are a feature of IOLITE PRO.
 You're free to evaluate plugins in the free version, but loading non-default plugins will add a watermark to the editor and game.

 Writing a simple plugin
 ^^^^^^^^^^^^^^^^^^^^^^^